juliusbierk/imagetune/README.md

 ## Function requirements

-All tunable functions are asssumed to take an image as its input and return an image as its output.
+All tunable functions are asssumed to take an image as its first input and return an image as its output.

 ## Choosing parameters